Kris Letang Game Preview: Penguins vs. Lightning

 Letang Season Stats Insights

-- In 21 games this season, Letang has averaged 24:40 on the ice, while putting up a plus-minus rating of +7.

-- Letang has scored a goal in one of 21 games this year.
+- Letang has a goal in two of 24 games this season, but has to post a multi-goal effort.

-- Letang's implied probability to go over his point total is 52.4% based on the odds.
+- Letang's odds on his points over/under carry an implied probability of 54.1% that he goes over.

-- Letang has an implied probability of 44.4% of going over his assist prop bet, based on the odds.
+- Given his moneyline odds, Letang has an implied probability of 45.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.